12-11-96: A Saudi Airlines plane Boeing 747-100B crashed into a Kazakhstan Airlines plane over the village of Charkhi Dadri, India.

-This aviation mishap claimed the lives of 349 people who were onboard both the planes, and it is the 3rd most deadly aviation accident, only behind the Tenerife airport disaster and Japan Airlines flight 123.
+This aviation mishap claimed the lives of 349 people who were on board, and became the 3rd most deadly aviation accident, only behind the Tenerife airport disaster and Japan Airlines flight 123.

 The plane was hit midair by another plane

 Initial reports stated that the Saudi Airlines flight had just taken off from New Delhi when the Kazakhstan Airlines flight requested permission for landing.
 The Saudi flight, despite numerous warnings by the air traffic controller collided with the descending Kazakhstan Airlines flight.

 Saudi Airlines plane was hit midair by the other plane on the wing.
 This resulted in great damage to both planes.